- Home

 Weight: 10

-Several parks and beachfront areas provide ample green spaces.
+Several parks and beachfront areas, though urban green spaces are limited.

 βοΈ Air Conditioning